 Plea Bargains: A Brief Overview

-The U.S. Federal & California court systems are extremely busy.
-Trials in some places are handled almost in the manner of a DMV “stand in line, wait your turn” manner, as the accused are grouped together behind a public defender to have their cases heard one-by-one and decided upon by the judge.
+The U.S. Federal and California court systems are extremely busy.
+Trials in some places are handled almost in the manner of a DMV “stand in line, wait your turn” manner, with the accused grouped together behind a public defender to have their cases heard one-by-one and decided upon by the judge.
 There’s quite a bit of justice to be dispensed on any given day.

 For a free legal consultation, call (310) 928-9347

 Plea bargains, in theory, work to the benefit of all parties.
 However, this doesn’t always work out in practice.
 When a plea deal is in the best interest of every party, it can make things go much more smoothly.

 Prosecutors often have enormous caseloads.
 The quicker they get a case settled and off their desk, the better.
 However, it is also important for prosecutors to get convictions in order to keep their jobs and advance their careers.
 By reaching a plea deal with a defendant, a prosecutor can quickly settle the case with a conviction on the record.

 The conviction might not be for the charge they originally brought against the defendant.
 However, in most cases, a win is a win.

 Reaching a deal that is to the benefit of their client is also a favorable outcome for a criminal defense attorney.
 When it comes to public defenders, a quick resolution is also favorable, as they have large caseloads, just like prosecutors.

 Reaching an agreement for a plea deal protects a defendant from a worst-case scenario.
 Not only can a deal mean a reduced jail or prison term (or no incarceration at all), but it can also have several other benefits.
 Depending on the original charge taking a plea deal could mean: